 Paid Advertising.
 We may receive advertising fees if you follow links to the BetterHelp site.

 As social creatures, humans require some level of social engagement.
 Regardless of age or socioeconomic status, without normal connection to other people, certain adverse mental and even physical health effects can take root.
 Isolation can result in:

 - Reduced sleep quality

 - Cognitive decline

 - Reduced immune system capabilities

-If someone faces issues like depression and anxiety before dealing with isolation, their symptoms can augment and worsen over time.
+If someone faces issues like depression and anxiety before dealing with isolation, their symptoms can worsen over time.
 The psychological benefits of healthy social relationships aren’t totally understood, but they do show a general positive impact on many aspects of physical and mental health.
 Studies around this topic have even found that healthy relationships are more closely associated with long life than meticulously maintained diet and exercise routines.

 Help is out there